dominiquekleeven/openremote_mqtt_device_gateway_prototype/README.md

 ![CleanShot 2024-06-10 at 20 46 01@2x](https://github.com/dominiquekleeven/openremote_mqtt_device_gateway_prototype/assets/10584854/8bc0756d-3bd1-4521-8296-8f961e6adbfa)

 # OpenRemote Device Gateway Prototype
-This repository contains a prototype that functions as a IoT Device Gateway, its purpose and scope is to validate the functionality of the Gateway MQTT API interface of the OpenRemote platform.
+This repository contains a **prototype** that functions as a IoT Device Gateway, its purpose and scope is to validate the functionality of the Gateway MQTT API interface of the OpenRemote platform.
+> Please note that it is a prototype and not intended for production usage, its main purpose is as a testing device and integration example.

 ### Repository contents
 - ```device-gateway```: The prototype source code